Once upon a time ...|

 latter but everything starts going though your head as to way it may be.

-My internist was a very good doctor and I still count myself lucky to have had
+My internist was an extremely good doctor and I still count myself lucky to have had

 him as my primary doctor.
 My wife went with me to see him and after a short